Inez-y/user_docs_Inez_Saeyoung/docs/creation1.md

 ## Overview

-This section will cover how to create a file and directory on your computer through the terminal.
+This section will cover how to create a file and folder on your computer through the terminal.

 ## Create